June 15, 1885

 Award-winning Engineering Futures Program Established

 Engineering Futures has grown to serve as many as 4,000 engineering students each year.
-The curriculum, taught on campuses by Tau Beta Pi volunteers, prepares engineering students for their careers by teaching interpersonal skills, teamwork development, problem solving, and presentation skills.
+The curriculum, taught both virtually and on campus by Tau Beta Pi volunteers, prepares engineering students for their careers by teaching interpersonal skills, teamwork development, problem solving, and presentation skills.

 Tau Beta Pi Launches Scholarship Program